Y0Coss/docs-fork/pages/account_and_service_management/account_information/manage-messages/guide.en-gb.md

 ---
-title: 'Manage messages to your OVHcloud customer account'
+title: "How to manage messages in your OVHcloud Control Panel"
-excerpt: 'Discover how to add additional email contact addresses to your OVHcloud account and configure message delivery rules'
+excerpt: "Discover how to add additional contact email addresses to your OVHcloud account and configure notification delivery rules"
 updated: 2025-12-03
 ---